timlrx/tailwind-nextjs-starter-blog/data/p/setting-up-a-reverse-proxy-server-for-fixed-ip-address-on-digital-ocean.md

 | Easier to implement than a droplet                     | Resource Consumption: Proxy servers consume system resources.                              |
 |                                                        | Trust and Privacy Concerns: Privacy and data handling may be a concern with third parties. |

-While this might be a bit more costly it seemed like an easier and faster way to manage from our perspective.
+While buying an out of the box solution seem to be a bit more costly it seemed like an easier and faster way to manage from our perspective.

 So we decided to go and try this out.
 Below is how we went down this path.

-### Self managed proxy server vs Third party
+### Self managed proxy server vs third party

-### Setting Up Your Own Reverse Proxy Server
+### Setting up your own reverse proxy server

 Crafting a reverse proxy server from scratch involves a process where you're in control of the configuration and optimization, in tune with your requirements.
 For those looking to adopt this approach, here are a couple of useful resources that could guide your journey: